-- Any violation of this AUP could result in a cancellation of a student's computer and network privileges in the building for the marking period and may result in disciplinary action (see The Concept School Student Handbook).
-The School Directors will rule on what is appropriate use and their decision is final.
-Also, the school professional staff may deny access to a student at any time as required. - Tampering with school computer systems and/or applications will be considered vandalism, destruction, and defacement of school property and will be addressed in accordance with the disciplinary actions addressed in the School Student Handbook. - Vandalism is also defined as any malicious attempt to harm or destroy data of another user, the Internet, or another computer network accessible from the school network.
+- Any violation of this AUP could result in a cancellation of a student's computer and network privileges in the building for the marking period and may result in disciplinary action.
+The Head of School will rule on what is appropriate use and their decision is final.
+Also, the school professional staff may deny access to a student at any time as required. - Tampering with school computer systems and/or applications will be considered vandalism, destruction, and defacement of school property and will be addressed accordingly.. - Vandalism is also defined as any malicious attempt to harm or destroy data of another user, the Internet, or another computer network accessible from the school network.
 This includes, but is not limited to, the uploading or creation of computer viruses.